Itsey/itsey.github.io/docs/diags-bilge-configurationResolvers.md

     }
 }
 ```
 This is a simple and common solution - turn on trace only where the instances of bilge are using the name "myproduct".
-This is paired with code in your solution to initialise Bilge with an instance name:
+This is paired with code in your solution to initialize Bilge with an instance name:

 ``` csharp
 Bilge b = new Bilge("myproduct-repository");